-- Understanding how upset you’d be if they got caught with a knife or got injured could help them realise the impact their actions have on you.
+Making them understand how upset you’d be if they got caught with a knife or got injured could help them realise the impact their actions have on you and/or others.

 - Could be increasing the risk of getting stabbed or injured.